websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-data-provider.md

 Now the settings are ready to be used in the `DataProvider` class.

-### Update the Data Provider

-Now you need a few updates to the `DataProvider` class:

-- Validate the URL added in the settings form.
+### Handle the Setting in the Data Provider's `getData` Method

-- Instantiate a `DataProviderSettings` object
+Now the `B4D8DDMDataProvider#getData` method must be updated:

+- Remove the hardcoded String `url` variable.
+- Refactor the method to Instantiate `B4D8DDMDataProviderSettings` earlier, and retrieve the URL setting.
-- Set the URL into the response
+- Set the URL into the response.

+If you're making these edits locally, copy the complete `try` block provided below these descriptive steps:

 1. To make sure you get a valid URL, now that user input is allowed: